 - Prior to participating in the PJM Markets, CSPs must complete a registration in the appropriate PJM Tool which identifies the specific location(s) based on the unique EDC account number that will participate and their associated load reduction capability.
 CSPs shall maintain the accuracy of the registration information provided to PJM for each demand resource and each time the CSP registers the location or extends the registration, the CSP will review all information to ensure it is reasonably accurate and update as necessary.
 CSPs shall not include Critical Natural Gas Infrastructure locations in the registration.
-On a periodic basis, PJM may request supporting information from the CSP to verify that the information provided by the CSP is reasonably accurate. - In order to register demand resources all specific information as defined in the DR Hub User Guide shall be provided including the following: - Business Segment CSPs shall classify locations according to the location's primary purpose or business use.
-CSPs should first determine if the location's business use falls under one of the following primary categories: Hospitals, Industrial / Manufacturing, Multiple Dwelling Unit, Office Building, Residential, Retail Service, Correctional Facilities or Schools.
-In cases where the location does not fit into one of the primary categories the CSP shall select from one of the following categories: Agriculture, Forestry and Fishing, Mining, Transportation, Communications, Electric, Gas and Sanitary Services or Services.
+On a periodic basis, PJM may request supporting information from the CSP to verify that the information provided by the CSP is reasonably accurate. - In order to register locations for participation in PJM Markets, CSPs shall provide information for each location in order to register demand resources all specific information as defined in the DR Hub User Guide shall be provided including the following: - Business Segment CSPs shall classify locations according to the location's primary purpose or business use.
+CSPs should first determine if the location's business use falls under one of the following primary categories: Hospitals, Industrial / Manufacturing, Multiple Dwelling Unit, Office Building, Residential, Retail Service, Correctional Facilities, Data Center, Data Center with Crypto Mining or Schools.
+In cases where the location does not fit into one of the primary categories the CSP shall select from one of the following categories: Agriculture, Forestry and Fishing, Mining,

+Transportation, Communications, Electric, Gas and Sanitary Services or Services.
 A description of each category is included in the DR Hub user guide.